IBM/SalesEnablement-test-repo/docs/VMWaaS/Provisioning.md

 !!!
 Important "Read before continuing!"

-    VMware Solutions, including the VMaaS and other offerings, are accessible through the <a href="https://cloud.ibm.com/vmware" target="_blank">VMware portal on IBM Cloud</a>.
+    VMware Solutions, including the VMwaaS and other offerings, are accessible through the <a href="https://cloud.ibm.com/vmware" target="_blank">VMware portal on IBM Cloud</a>.
 For this Level 3 course, these steps are intended to be followed in the **click-thru demonstration**; however, they can also be used to create a new instance.
-If you provision a live VMaaS instance in your *personal* IBM Cloud account, then your account (and credit card that is associated with that account) is billed for the deployment. **Your user ID does not have permissions to complete all these steps in the IBM Technology Zone (ITZ) environment associated with this course.
+If you provision a live VMwaaS instance in your *personal* IBM Cloud account, then your account (and credit card that is associated with that account) is billed for the deployment. **Your user ID does not have permissions to complete all these steps in the IBM Technology Zone (ITZ) environment associated with this course.
 These resources are already created in the ITZ environment.**

 ##
 ## Provision a site (single-tenant)